AndrijaS37N/old-topics-notes/README.md

 1. Modern Programming Language Architectures
 1. Blockchain Security, Consensus Mechanisms & Smart Contract Usage

-### Algorithms
-Steadly building my own (chosen structures and parts) standard library in C and C++ programming languages with CMake, GCC/G++ and AppleClang.
-Also implementing various coding tasks, going forward in improving my problem solving skills.

-### AppArmor & Linux Hardening
-Did a semester project for a cyber security college course about AppArmor.
-Will be researching more about ways of hardening Linux for my bachelor's in cyber security.
-Tinkered with Qubes OS, Kali Linux, Debian, Parrot OS and various Ubuntu flavours.

-### Machine Learning
-Was interested a lot about this topic but I've also forgotten much of it.
-Learned about image networks and ways of classification and regression in machine learning models.

-### Quantum Computing
-Implemented the Grover's search algorithm in IBM Q Experience.
-Read a lot about why quantum computing could be an alternative way of compute in the future.
-This technology is quite in its infancy I think.
-It's very difficult to maintain a quantum system do to the laws of quantum mechanics, and it's non deterministic nature.

-### Modern Programming Language Architectures
-Looked into Swift and Go.

 ### Crypto
 In Dec 2018 I've looked at some blockchain projects and decided to wait for this tech to mature more.